-Task 21.
-Set your IP address in /etc/network/interfaces to be a static address.
+Task 22.
+Set your IP address to be a static address.
 Choose an IP address that is identical to that assigned previously by DHCP.
-Refresh the interface and test your network connectivity after you have made the changes.
+Refresh the interface (down then up) and test your network connectivity after you have made the changes.
 Does the network connection still work?
 Why?

-Task 22.
+Task 23.
 Set your IP address to another value (one that is on a different network).
 Refresh the interface and test your network connectivity after you have made the changes.
 Does the network connection still work?
 Why?

-Task 23.
+Task 24.
 Set your network interface back so that it uses DHCP (rather than a static address).